-One of the project sponsors Mr. DeJoria supports the Barbuda Sea Turtle Program.
+The project supports the Barbuda Sea Turtle Program.
 That program has been designed to be locally run and includes training and employment for several Barbudans.
 This first-of-its-kind GIS-based monitoring program has secured sea turtle tagging for two of the Barbudan sea turtle team.
 Now entering its third year, the program is linked with the international WIDECAST sea turtle monitoring program, managed by the University of the West Indies.